aquasecurity/tracee/docs/docs/traceectl/usage.md

 tracee --grpc-listen-addr unix:/var/run/tracee.sock
 ```

-This command sets up Tracee to listen for incoming connections from TraceeCtl at the specified Unix socket path (`/var/run/tracee.sock`).
+This command sets up Tracee to listen for incoming connections from traceectl at the specified Unix socket path (`/var/run/tracee.sock`).
 Ensure that this socket path is accessible and not blocked by permissions or other constraints.

 ### 2. **Output Flag Configuration**